|Tesla Crashes Have Drawn Much Attention|

 In the past, I and many others have pointed out the uphill battle Tesla is fighting and the many obstacles that could derail its success.
 In May of 2015 David Stockman wrote; In a world saturated with excess automotive capacity and dominated by some of the most formidable engineering, manufacturing and marketing organizations on the planet—Toyota, BMW and Ford, to name just three–There is no way that an amateurish circus barker like Elon Musk will ever make a profit selling electric vanity cars to the 1%.
 Stockman went on to state, You might describe Tesla as $30 billion of capitalized hopium, but that would be too generous.
 In an honest free market, Tesla would have long ago been carted off to the chapter 11 junk shredder.

 Oh, how sweet and challenging the auto industry is, like a fickle mistress it has those in its grasp always on their toes or they will suddenly find themselves crushed by their overconfidence.
 A marvelous example is how Ford in the 1950s ambitiously rolled out the car everyone was waiting for.
 Unfortunately, their ambition gave birth to the Edsel, whose name became synonymous with abject corporate failure and while the nascent brand was killed in 1959, its legacy lives on.
 The Edsel's short history makes a fascinating cautionary tale for anyone in business–not just the car industry.
 In the end, the name of Elon Musk may be added to a long list of bold men herald and declared to be "gods gift to business," only to find they flew too close to the sun only to crash and burn.

-Footnote; The link below is to a prior article that is an overview of Elon Musk and Tesla Motors.
+Footnote; The link below is a recently updated article written since Musk started talking about taking Tesla private and an overview of Elon Musk and Tesla Motors.
 It gives some of the background story behind their rise to prominence.